ThomasMertes/seed7/src/read_me.txt

     ADDITIONAL_SYSTEM_LIBS =  ...  -lgmp

-  When everything works as expected the GMP library will be used automatically.
+  If everything works as expected the GMP library will be used automatically.

-  When chkccomp.c does not succceed with the small GMP test program the file version.h will contain definitions to use 'big_rtl.c' as bigInteger library:
+  If chkccomp.c does not succceed with the small GMP test program the file version.h will contain definitions to use 'big_rtl.c' as bigInteger library: